espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Collateral Thrash.md

 # Collateral Thrash
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

-When you [[Thrash]] a [[Grabbed]] foe, you smack that foe into another nearby.
+When you [[Thrash]] a [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]] foe, you smack that foe into another nearby.
 Another foe adjacent to the grabbed foe also takes your Thrash damage, with a DC resolve reflex save against your class DC.